mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Accepts an offer to share a portfolio.
+    Accepts an offer to share the specified portfolio.